Edchja/cheat-sheet/linux/configuration.md

 ## Configure public key authentication

-To setup `SSH key authentication`, you will need to execute the following commands.
+To setup SSH _public key authentication_, you will need to execute the following commands.

 First, you have to create a `private` and `public` key pair.